 A candidate is expected to attend all classes, including labs, for all courses for which he or she is registered.
 The candidate is solely responsible for accounting to the professor for any absence.
-Since classroom participation is part of the final grade, the professor reserves the right to deduct up to 10% points for all absences and lack of preparation and participation.
+Since classroom participation is part of the final grade, the professor reserves the right to reduce the final grade to reflect excessive absences and lack of preparation and participation.